Multinational corporation: Dispute resolution and arbitration

-Disputes between corporations in different nations is often handled through international arbitration.
+Disputes between corporations in different nations are often handled through international arbitration.

 Theoretical background

 The actions of multinational corporations are strongly supported by economic liberalism and free market system in a globalized international society.
-According to the economic realist view, individuals act in rational ways to maximize their self-interest and therefore, when individuals act rationally, markets are created and they function best in a free market system where there is little government interference.
-As a result, international wealth is maximized with free exchange of goods and services.
+According to the economic realist view, individuals act in rational ways to maximize their self-interest, and therefore, when individuals act rationally, markets are created, and they function best in a free market system where there is little government interference.
+As a result, international wealth is maximized with the free exchange of goods and services.

 To many economic liberals, multinational corporations are the vanguard of the liberal order.
 They are the embodiment par excellence of the liberal ideal of an interdependent world economy.
 They have taken the integration of national economies beyond trade and money to the internationalization of production.
 For the first time in history, production, marketing, and investment are being organized on a global scale rather than in terms of isolated national economies.

 International business is also a specialist field of academic research.
 Economic theories of the multinational corporation include internalization theory and the eclectic paradigm.
 The latter is also known as the OLI framework.

 The other theoretical dimension of the role of multinational corporations concerns the relationship between the globalization of economic engagement and the culture of national and local responses.
 This has a history of self-conscious cultural management going back at least to the 60s.
 For example:

 Multinational enterprise

-"Multinational enterprise" (MNE) is the term used by international economist and similarly defined with the multinational corporation (MNC) as an enterprise that controls and manages production establishments, known as plants located in at least two countries.
-The multinational enterprise (MNE) will engage in foreign direct investment (FDI) as the firm makes direct investments in host country plants for equity ownership and managerial control to avoid some transaction costs.
+"Multinational enterprise" (MNE) is the term used by international economists and is defined, like the multinational corporation (MNC), as an enterprise that controls and manages production establishments, known as plants, located in at least two countries.
+The multinational enterprise (MNE) engages in foreign direct investment (FDI) as it makes direct investments in host country plants for equity ownership and managerial control, to avoid some transaction costs.

-Criticism
+Criticism and debate

 Sanjaya Lall in 1974 proposed a spectrum of scholarly analysis of multinational corporations, from the political right to the left.
-He put the business school how-to-do-it writers at the extreme right, followed by the liberal laissez-faire economists, and the neoliberals (they remain right of center but do allow for occasional mistakes of the marketplace such as externalities).
-Moving to the left side of the line are nationalists, who prioritize national interests over corporate profits, then the "dependencia" school in Latin America that focuses on the evils of imperialism, and on the far left the Marxists.
+He put the business school how-to-do-it writers at the extreme right, followed by the liberal laissez-faire economists, and the neoliberals (they remain right of center but do allow for occasional mistakes of the marketplace, such as externalities).
+Moving to the left side of the line are nationalists, who prioritize national interests over corporate profits, then the "dependencia" school in Latin America that focuses on the evils of imperialism, and on the far left, the Marxists.
 The range is so broad that scholarly consensus is hard to discern.